sohamvsonar/RestaurantBillMS/README.md

 2. Setting up the Python file:
 First in the python file here ' conn = pymysql.connect(host="localhost", user="root", passwd="", db="billservice") '
-Enter the password in the passwd field that you used to set up the database server using the host login.
-(Remember there are lot of code lines where authentication is required so make sure you have entered the password everywhere)
+Enter the password in the passwd field that you used to set up the database server using the host login (Remember there are lot of code lines where authentication is required so make sure you have entered the password everywhere).

 3. Running the application:
 After the database server setup and Python file setup run the file.